Hi friends! Today I’m going to share a big list of self-improvement tips with you.

 - Simplify your life.
 Living with less stuff and stop buying things you don’t need.

-- Regular purge is one of the best ways to maintain your home clean and tidy.
+- Regular purging is one of the best ways to maintain your home clean and tidy.

 - Create a simple wardrobe.
-Give away or sell the clothing you don’t want or doesn’t fit anymore.
+Give away or sell the clothing you don’t want or don’t fit anymore.

 - Use the 2-minute rule to stop procrastinating.
 If the task takes less than 2 minutes, do it right now.